BY MTHANDAZO NYONI/MISHMA CHAKANYUKA

 The raid on his accounts came a day after the local currency took a dramatic tumble, with RBZ officials expressing fears that the firms were behind the thriving foreign currency parallel market.

-In a leaked memo dated September 19 and sent to all banks operating in the country, acting head of the RBZ’s Financial Intelligence Unit (FIU), Wonder Kapofu, ordered a freeze of all accounts held by Sakunda, Access Finance, Spartan Security and Croco Motors and related entities.
+In a leaked memo dated September 19 and sent to all banks operating in the country, acting head of the RBZ’s Financial Intelligence Unit (FIU), Wonder Kapofu, ordered a freeze of all accounts held by Sakunda, Spartan Security and Croco Motors and related entities.

 “The FIU is carrying out analysis on the above named entities and their sister group companies.
 As we carry out further analysis, you are directed to freeze, with immediate effect, all accounts held in the names of the listed entities until further notice,” part of the memo reads.